 We have been tracking some significant movement in the SERPs from around October 17th that indicated a major Google Update had taken place.
 The only official information about the update from Google (Gary Illyes) is that it most likely relates to a core algorithm update, rather than Panda or Penguin.

-It seems like the Update was rolled out over a period of several days as the SERP trackers are showing variations on when it hit.
-However, it looks like it commenced on the 17th October and continued through to the 22nd October.
+It seems like the update was rolled out over several days, as the SERP trackers are showing variations on when it hit.
+However, it looks like it commenced on October 17th and continued through to the October 22nd.
 You can see the tracking graphs below:

-The MozCast tracker shows a significant spike in volatility on the 17th October, with a reasonable amount of volatility continuing until the 22nd October.
+The MozCast tracker shows a significant spike in volatility on October 17th, with a reasonable amount of volatility continuing until October 22nd.

 Rank Risk Index

 The Rank Ranger Risk Index shows one of the largest spikes we have seen in its index on the October 20th, with volatility continuing for three days until the October 22nd.
 This is slightly later than MozCast, but we don’t read much into the discrepancy.

 Updates that are not unique to Panda (website Quality) or Penguin (Spam i.e., low-quality backlinks) can be notoriously difficult to identify.
 Despite all the chatter around the web of the update, there doesn’t seem to be anything concrete.

 One repeated theme throughout the SEO forums is mention of a Halloween Zombie Update, but this talks more about users noticing that their traffic is not converting and that the visitors are behaving like zombies (i.e., bot-like).
 However, discussions about Zombie traffic are nothing new, and it may not even be related to this recent volatility.
 We do not believe this is related.